 Pycnogenol and Endothelial Function

 The endothelium is the innermost layer of the arteries.
-This thin cellular layer plays an important role for the regulation of blood flow to most organs of the body.
+This thin cellular layer plays an important role in the regulation of blood flow to most organs of the body.
 Endothelial function can be measured with scientific methods.

 Abnormal endothelial function is commonly found among individuals with high blood pressure, diabetes and cardiovascular disease.
 Restoring normal endothelial function may be important for patients suffering from these disorders.

-One double blind placebo controlled study of 58 patients with mildly elevated blood pressure found that 100 mg of Pycnogenol daily improved endothelial function (4).
+One double-blind placebo-controlled study of 58 patients with mildly elevated blood pressure found that 100 mg of Pycnogenol daily improved endothelial function (4).

 Pycnogenol and High Blood Pressure